People with disability have the same rights as all people to:

 - All people have the right to live and work in a safe environment and have access to the community.

-If any person has a concern or enquiry about any part of the authorisation process, the person may raise the matter with:
+Any person that has a concern or enquiry about any part of the Authorisation of Restrictive Practices process in WA, may contact:

-- their Implementing Provider (recommended in the first instance)
+- their Implementing Provider (in the first instance)

-Advocates, guardians and/or a representative can support individuals throughout this process.
+Advocates, guardians and/or a representative can support people with this process.